De la Gardie Department Store

 Tags

 The program of the building consists mostly of commercial retail spaces.
 Basement floor and three upper floors are used by different shops and the 4th floor is left for a cafe and a restaurant.
 The interior space of the building is built up around a vertical atrium that contains an open suspended stair with wooden steps and a glass elevator in a wire mesh tower.
 A curved steel stair connects the 3rd and 4th floors.
-Escalators and a service elevator are situated in the back of the building.
+Escalators and a service elevator are situated at the back of the building.